peppernsal/regisbooks/README.md

 # RegisSuite

-A collection of web sites, applications, and client libraries that enable the private distribution of openly-sourced information within Regis.
+A collection of web sites, applications, and client libraries that enable the distribution of openly-sourced information within Regis.